-I employ a variety of behavioral and physiological tools, most commonly integrating bio-telemetry and movement analysis with an evaluations of nutrition/energy use, blood hormones and metabolites.
+Behavior and physiology are the two domains where I do most of my work, and I try to integrate them as much as possible.
+Usually this results in some combination of movement analysis or tracking with evaluations of animal health, stress, or nutrition.
 I also utilize classic behavioral ecology approaches and I am a firm believer in linking theory with observation and natural history.
 Below are three of my primary areas of focus.

 Shark ecology, behavior, and physiology

-This work includes a new initiative through Beneath the Waves to tag sharks and track their movements along with those of fishing boats, in partnership with Oceana, Google, Skytruth, and the University of Miami.
+Some of this research includes fisheries-related work, including a new initiative through Beneath the Waves to tag sharks and track their movements along with those of fishing boats, in partnership with Oceana, Google, Skytruth, and the University of Miami.

 Predator-prey relationships shape entire ecosystems and I am very interested in the role top predators play on food webs and in the lives of humans.
-I am looking at how predators affect prey species in terrestrial and aquatic ecosystems, by focusing in on how large carnivores (coyotes, birds, sharks) affect lower-level vertebrate species, using observational studies as well as evaluations of stress hormones.
+I am primarily looking at how predators affect prey species in marine ecosystems, but I am also involved in similar research in the air, and on land.
+This work involves looking at the effects predators have on prey species through direct consumption and also through fear-based, indirect methods.

 Effects of stress on fish

 Humans are profoundly affecting the daily lives of species.
 These interactions can be acute and physical, like catching an animal or removing its habitat, or they may occur indirectly through the transmission of sounds or the changing of temperate.
 I am involved in a variety of projects that look at how real and simulated human stressors like noise pollution and fisheries capture affect fish survival and fitness, in temperate and tropical waters.
-Much of this work is done in conjunction with my colleagues from the Fish Ecology and Conservation Physiology Lab at Carleton University, in addition to work with colleagues from Smithsonian.
+Much of this work is done in conjunction with my colleagues from the Fish Ecology and Conservation Physiology Lab at Carleton University.

 I invite you to take a deeper look at my Publications to track my research outputs as they develop.

-Jacob Jerome, University of Miami, USA (MS, Committee, Graduated Fall 2016)
+Jacob Jerome, University of Miami, USA (MS, Committee, Graduated Fall 2016): shark stress physiology to capture